 In general, the law has heavily scrutinized these agreements, especially because the law recognizes that these contracts are a company’s way of escaping liability.
 Courts have observed that a release of accountability creates a conflict of contract and liability laws.

 While individuals should be able to agree to limit future liability, the public should be protected from negligent acts.
 Some states do not allow the use of these waivers or they have specific statutes that ensure those signing them are aware of the consequences of doing such.

 Also, if that liability waiver goes directly against the policy of the law, the courts may not enforce the liability waiver.

 A release of liability could bar you from filing for compensation.
 However, acts of gross negligence do not apply.
 For example, the gymnasium you were working out at was more than aware that they had faulty equipment, but they decided to allow people to use that equipment knowing a party could be injured.
 In this case, they were grossly negligent.

 The courts would not validate a liability waiver because a waiver does not excuse a person’s gross negligence.
 Equally, if the injury was the result of intentional acts, the court would not allow the employer or employee to use a liability waiver as a defense.

 Did You Sign a Waiver?
 You May Still Have a Case

 Whether you signed a waiver or you were merely injured, you have rights.
 It is best to discuss your injury case with an attorney that has experience in liability-related claims.

-Contact the attorneys at Koonz, McKenney, Johnson, DePaolis & Lightfoot, LLP today to discuss your case.
+Contact the attorneys at Koonz McKenney Johnson & DePaolis LLP today to discuss your case.
 We have three convenient office locations, or you can schedule a free case evaluation online.